DJBarnes/django-adminlte2-pdq/docs/source/configuration/home.rst

 Set the "Home" route for your project.
 This tells the package where to redirect users when they click a link that is designed to take the user home.

+For additional routes defined in settings, see :doc:`./known_routes`.

 :Type: ``string``
 :Default: ``adminlte2_pdq:home``